Udeme100/my-chrome-extension/README.md

 ## Notes
 - The extension requires permission to access and modify browser tabs, which is specified in the `manifest.json` file.
-- Be sure to save any important tabs before using the **Close All Tabs** feature, as they will be closed permanently.
+- Be sure to save any important tabs before using the **Close All Tabs** feature, as they will be closed permanently. i need ideas on more functionalities though, feel free to clone and increase the functionalities

-Feel free to extend the functionality and make it your own!